yashhhgupta/DID/readme.md

 ## Introduction

-A dashboard that tracks diversity and inclusion scores within the organization.
-It empowers organizations to set meaningful goals, providing a comparative analysis against their current scores.
-Utilizing advanced data visualization techniques, the dashboard presents insightful diversity pie charts.
+A comprehensive dashboard that monitors diversity and inclusion scores across the organization, facilitating informed decision-making and promoting inclusivity.
+Through advanced data visualization techniques, the dashboard offers insightful diversity pie charts and survey analysis, allowing for a comparative analysis of current scores and identifying areas for improvement.
+This empowers organizations to track progress, drive meaningful change, and encourage a more diverse and inclusive workplace culture.

 ## Features
 - ### Diversity Management